edlowther/minimization/README.md

 WIP:

 - First create an account at GitLab
+- Click on pipelines, then "Verify my account"
 - ? configure ssh, only needed if developing project further

 ### References